-Verizon Wireless customers coast-to-coast can join in an emerging communications craze - staying in touch easily and quietly by swapping messages via their digital wireless handsets.
+Beginning today, Verizon Wireless customers in the Omaha area can enjoy Mobile MessengerSM , the company's new two-way text messaging service, which allows users to stay in touch easily and quietly by swapping messages via their digital wireless handsets.

 Customers can send and receive short 120 character messages quickly with Mobile Messenger by just tapping the keypad.
 Mobile Messenger offers a way to keep in touch with others whether in the movies, at the mall, in a restaurant, or in a meeting.

-"Swapping messages via wireless handsets is quickly catching on as users get accustomed to the convenience, flexibility and enjoyment two-way text messaging offers," said Kelley Kurtzman, Verizon Wireless' regional president in the Pacific Northwest.
-"Mobile Messenger is fun and functional, giving users the ability to keep in touch without having a long conversation."
+"Swapping messages via wireless handsets is quickly catching on across the country as users get accustomed to the convenience, flexibility and enjoyment two-way text messaging offers," said Scott Hoey, Verizon Wireless' manager of direct sales in Nebraska and Western Iowa.
+"Mobile Messenger is fun and functional, giving users the choice of keeping in touch without having a long conversation."

-There's no need to subscribe to the service, since Verizon Wireless customers with two-way text messaging-capable phones can just "pay as they go" with Mobile Messenger.
-Verizon Wireless is currently offering seven phones with Mobile Messenger capabilities: Kyocera QCP 2035a, Nokia 5185i, Audiovox 9100 and 135, Motorola 120c and v60, and LG 510.
+There's no need to subscribe to the service, since any Verizon Wireless customer with a two-way text messaging-capable phone can just "pay as they go" with Mobile Messenger.
+Verizon Wireless is currently featuring the new Kyocera QCP 2035a, which has Mobile Messenger capabilities.

 About Verizon Wireless

-Verizon Wireless is the largest wireless communications provider in the U.S. with more than 28 million wireless voice and data customers.
-The coast-to-coast wireless provider was formed by the combination of the U.S. wireless businesses of Verizon Communications (NYSE:VZ) and Vodafone (NYSE and LSE: VOD), including Bell Atlantic Mobile, AirTouch Cellular, GTE Wireless and PrimeCo Personal Communications.
-Verizon Wireless has a footprint covering more than 90 percent of the U.S. population, 49 of the top 50 and 97 of the top 100 U.S. markets.
-The company, headquartered in Bedminster, NJ, is 40,000 employees strong.
+Verizon Wireless is the largest wireless communications provider in the U.S. with 27.5 million wireless voice and data customers.
+The new coast-to-coast wireless provider was formed by the combination of the U.S. wireless businesses of Bell Atlantic Corp. and GTE Corp -- now Verizon Communications (NYSE:VZ) -- and Vodafone (NYSE and LSE: VOD).
+The new company includes the assets of Bell Atlantic Mobile, AirTouch Cellular, GTE Wireless, PrimeCo Personal Communications and AirTouch Paging.
+The company has a footprint covering nearly 90 percent of the U.S. population, 49 of the top 50 and 96 of the top 100 U.S. markets.
+Verizon Wireless, headquartered in Bedminster, NJ, is 38,000 employees strong.
 Reporters and editors can find more information about the company on the Web at http://www.verizonwireless.com.